Critical Mass (cycling): Similar organizations and movements

 The Critical Mass rides have inspired a number of other bicycle movements, that range from political movements to the "Critical Tits" ride during the yearly Burning Man festival.

-In Chicago, a movement has grown out of the Critical Mass community to promote winter cycling via the bikewinter campaign.
+In Chicago, a movement has grown out of the Critical Mass community to promote winter cycling via the Bikewinter campaign.
 The extensive news coverage of San Francisco's July 1997 ride spawned an international celebration of bicycling, called Bike Summer.
 Kidical Mass originated in Oregon, and encourages bicycle riding for children and families.
 The movement gained momentum in North America and Europe and set a record in September 2019, when 1100 riders took part in Dortmund, Germany.
-Critical Sass was an all-female version of the ride in Baton Rouge, Louisiana, that took place the second Friday of every month.
+"Critical Sass" was an all-female version of the ride in Baton Rouge, Louisiana, that took place the second Friday of every month.
 The Tweed Run (along with various other vintage bike rides) is a well dressed mass which takes place annually in a number of cities across the world.
 Examples of Critical Mass rides for political movements includes the Free Tibet Rides (May 2008): Free Tibet Critical Mass in Columbia, Missouri, "Tibetan Freedom Bike Rally" in San Francisco (Aug 2008), and in "Bike Ride for Tibet" in London (Aug 2008).

 San Jose is the home to San Jose Bike Party.
 Bike Party rides on the third Friday of the month with a different starting point and route each time.
-Rides are typically 15–25 miles in length and usually 1000-2000 riders in Summer.
-The ride aims to build a community of cyclists and prove that bikes can co-exist with cars.
+Rides are typically 15–25 miles in length and usually 1000–2000 riders in Summer.
+The ride aims to build a community of cyclists and prove that bicycles can co-exist with cars.
 It is different than Critical Mass in that it rides after rush hour and obeys all traffic laws and has a pre-determined route.

 San Luis Obispo, California, is the home of the "Bikes are happening..." meetup.
 Bikes are happening... starts at Mission Plaza at 9:30 pm on the first Thursday of the month.
 The ride consists of a continuous half mile loop through downtown San Luis Obispo.
 Since there is no permit for the ride, riders are asked to follow three rules: have fun, respect the community, and obey all traffic laws.

-In Portland, Oregon a tactic called a “bike swarm” has been used by Occupy Wall Street protesters to separate marching protesters from police.
+In Portland, Oregon a tactic called a "bike swarm" has been used by Occupy Wall Street protesters to separate marching protesters from police.

 A huge bicycle demonstration is the "Fahrrad-Sternfahrt" in Berlin, Germany, since 1976.
 Each year in June and usually have 150.000–250.000 riders.
 Together the 19 rides are more than 600 miles long including two sections of motorway.